 Contact Paul: firstname.lastname@example.org or (858) 573-1500

-Bill Aaron received his Bachelor of Science degree from San Diego State University in Exercise and Nutritional Sciences with an emphasis in Fitness, Nutrition & Health.
-He is Head Cross-Country and Track & Field Coach at Kearny High.
-He has coached cross-country at the intercollegiate level, and coaches ultra, full and half marathoners.
-A marathoner himself he has run 29 marathon since his first Rock and Roll Marathon in 1998, his personal best is 3hr and 31 min.
+Bill Aaron holds a BS degree from SDSU in Exercise Science and a MA in Coaching and Athletic Administration.
+He is a former Head Cross-Country and Track & Field Coach at Kearny High and teaches running at SDSU.
+He coaches runners from high school cross country, ultra, full and half marathoners.
+A marathoner himself he has run 36 marathons and is a Legacy Runner of the San Diego Rock and Roll Marathon, his personal best in the marathon is 3hr and 31 min.

 Contact Hutch: firstname.lastname@example.org or (406) 544-6005.